mooore-digital/hyva-themes-config/README.md

     },
     theme: {
         screens: breakpoints,
+        theme: {
             extend: {
-            typography: {
-                DEFAULT: {
+                color: {
-                    css: proseDefaults({
-                        h1: {
+                    primary: {
-                            fontWeight: 900,
+                        DEFAULT: "hsl(var(--color-primary) / <alpha-value>)",
+                    }
+                }
+            }
         },
+        plugins: [
+            cssprops({
+                tokens: {
-                        h2: {
+                    color: {
-                            fontWeight: 700,
+                        primary: colors.primary,
                     },
-                        h3: {
-                            fontWeight: 500,
                 },
             }),
-                },
-            },
+        ],
     }
-    }
 });
 ```

 ## How to use

-This package offers serval helpers, to make it easier to build your Hyva Tailwind config.
+This package offers several helpers to simplify the process of building your Hyvä Tailwind config.

-To see what is available see the `index.js` and the files in the src folder.
+To see what is available, refer to the index.js file and explore the contents of the src folder.

+These resources will guide you through the functionalities at your disposal,
+making it a breeze to customize your TailwindCSS setup.

+Simplify your workflow and take advantage of the convenience brought to you by our utility functions.

+Feel free to dive in and explore the possibilities!

+### CSSProps Function

+The CSSProps function harnesses the capabilities of the [TailwindCSS Plugin Fylgja CSSProps](https://github.com/fylgja/tailwindcss-plugin-cssprops).

+For detailed instructions on how to integrate it within your Tailwind config,
+kindly consult the documentation available in the provided link.

+This will guide you through the seamless process of leveraging the power of CSSProps to enhance your TailwindCSS experience effectively.